 Dashbird periodically polls your AWS account for data.
+Security is of utmost importance to us!
 All the data we receive is encrypted and stored safely in region us-east-1.

-The exact polling interval is determined by the amount of lambda functions and the amount of requests they have.
+The exact polling interval is determined by the number of Lambda functions and the number of requests they have.
 We usually poll data a few times a minute for a single function.

 Polling adheres to AWS limits and we track each and every throttle error from the AWS API, doing our best not to overwhelm them.
 However, if there are other services using the same client APIs, then throttles might still occur.

 After importing the first batch of logs, an aggregator starts going through all imported data and extracting metrics by each invocation.
 The Aggregator detects the result, duration, memory usage, and other meaningful information about the invocation.

 Similar to AWS Lambda logs, Dashbird also polls AWS on a regular basis to collect metrics from all your cloud components: SQS queues, API Gateways, ECS containers, Kinesis streams, StepFunctions, etc.